ktomy/nightscout-clock/README.md

 * Configuration during the installation (Simep WiFi)
 * Create installation/configuration video
 * Create a guide for setting up the development environment and code walkthrough for contributions
+* Add more data sources
+   * Dexcom
+   * Medtronic
+   * xDrip
+   * Juggluco
+   * ...mode... (if you are the author of a CGM data collecting app/service nad you want your data to be displayed on the Nightscout Clock, please contact me)
 * Add audible alarms

 ---